pierremrtn/neat/README.md

 ```

 ### Space Widgets
-Space Widget represent a blank space in your app.
+Space Widget represents a blank space in your app.
 This widget inherit from SizedBox and define constructors with pre-filled height and width values, based on data in your value class.
 By default, space widgets are generated from `static const double` fields of a class annotated `@Neat.generate` and that starts with "space".
-The generator will name widgets according to their fieldName.
+The generator will name widgets according to their corresponding fieldName.
 There are few class annotations for different use case and you can customize the generator behavior by adding some parameters to the annotation.
-More details <a href="/doc/generator.md">here</a>.
+More details <a href="/https://github.com/Pierre2tm/neat/blob/main/doc/generator.md">here</a>.

 #### Generated constructors
 ```dart